 Always remember, never click on links you get from emails, unless you know for sure where it come from or can verify who sent it.
 90% of virus and malware gets to your computer this way, by clicking on a link you thought a friend send you or that it looks like it came for your bank or a well known store (like Walmart or Best Buy) but instead sends you to a fake website that either has a virus or will ask you for a lot of personal information (also called "phishing").
 The emails may look legitimate, but have embedded links that send you somewhere else other than what it says.
 To help you protect yourself from phishing, follow this guidelines:

 1. Guard against spam.
 Be especially cautious of emails that come from unrecognized senders, asking you to confirm personal or financial information over the Internet and/or make urgent requests for this information.
 These message are usually not personalized, try to make you act quickly by using threatening language and/or false information with the intent of scaring you into clicking the link or providing them with the information ("Your account has been locked", "The FBI says you have to").
 They also tend to be written in broken English and/or have really bad grammar.
-The Nigerian "419" Scam is an example of this type of spam, which is type of advance fee fraud scam that tries to get you to send them money in order to get an "inheritance" or a "lottery winning" neither of which are real.
+The Nigerian "419" Scam is an example of this type of spam, which is a type of advance fee fraud scam that tries to get you to send them money in order to get an "inheritance" or a "lottery winning" neither of which are real.
 "Spear Phishing" is a refined version of Phising.
 The email may use your real name and address and it may not have the bad grammar normally associated with regular "419" emails.
 But it is still after the same target, your personal information.
 Keep in mind that legitimate business will never ask for personal information via email.

 2. Communicate personal information only via phone or secure web sites.
 In fact, when conducting online transactions, look for a sign that the site is secure such as a lock icon on the browser’s status bar or a “https:” on the site name.
 This “s” stands for “secure”, unlike plain “http:” which doesn't use encryption and data transfers can be easily intercepted by someone recording the traffic.
 Also, beware of phone phishing schemes.
 Do not divulge personal information over the phone unless you initiate the call.
 Be cautious of emails that ask you to call a phone number to update your account information as well.
 This is pretty common here in Florida.